JerryYeJunran/Lee-Lab-open-code/genetic_component_DMG_plotting.md

 > -d/--distance
 > DNA methylation level distributions in body and <INT>-bp flanking sequences.
 The distance of upstream and downstream. default:2000
 > can not be set to 0!
 Try -d 1 10 100 1000
-> strange... all -d does not work?
+> strange... all -d of TSSprofile does not work?
 It's that because I only used BED file specifying exon region????
+But -d larger than 100 works???
+> The TSS profile is flooded with nan, but the centerprofile seems workable.
+Try -center!

 > don't include -d and -bl at the same time!
+> Include -bl will return errors??? why???

 > we can also change the gene length as well, since exon usually doesn't each 2K:
 > -bl/--bodyLen
 > Body length to which all regions will be fit. (default: same as -d, which is 2k bp)